 Social participation is when a person takes part in activities that allow them to spend time and connect with others.[1]

 Social participation affects physical and mental health and is especially important for older adults.
-Health benefits include better quality of life, living longer and a decreased risk of acquiring a disability, depression, anxiety or dementia.[2,3]
+Health benefits include better quality of life, living longer, and a decreased risk of acquiring a disability, depression, anxiety, or dementia.[2,3]

 Involvement in Groups |

-For older adults, taking part in social activities decreases loneliness and increases emotional support as well as a sense of being valued.[5]
-MeasuresIn 2013, 65% of Canadians 15 years and older were part of a group, organization or association.[6]
-There are no local measures available at this time.
+Group activities allow people to socialize and connect.
+For older adults in particular, taking part in social activities decreases loneliness and increases emotional support as well as a sense of being valued.[4]
+In 2020, 59% of Canadians age 15 years and older were part of one or more groups, organizations, or associations.[5]
+There are no local measures for involvement in groups available at this time. |

 References

 [3] Gilmour, H. (2015).
-Social Participation and the health and well-being of Canadian Seniors.
-Government of Canada Available at: http://www.statcan.gc.ca/pub/82-003-x/2012004/article/11720-eng.htm
+Social participation and the health and well-being of Canadian seniors.
+Government of Canada. https://www150.statcan.gc.ca/n1/pub/82-003-x/2012004/article/11720-eng.htm